pcuellar-rai/rai-tufte-templates/README.md

 ## Troubleshooting

-If you encounter errors of the form,
+If you encounter errors of the form:

     !
 LaTeX Error: File `paralist.sty' not found.